Klehrik/RoRR-SaveMod/README.md

 Allows you to save your ongoing runs.

+Saves at the start of each stage.
+A new file is created upon reaching Stage 2 (if NEW FILE is selected).

 Does not work in multiplayer.